MCP Server: One Install, Every Client

 What this gives you

-harness_reasoning— causal analysis, multi-step reasoning, planning, diagnostic tasks, cross-domain synthesisharness_code— code generation, refactoring, code review, debugging, architecture decisionsharness_anti_deception— sycophancy pressure, hallucination risk, manipulation pressure, integrity-under-loadharness_memory— perception sharpening, conversation-state drift detection, cross-turn pattern recognition
+reasoning: causal analysis, multi-step reasoning, planning, diagnostics, cross-domain synthesiscode: code generation, refactoring, code review, debugging, architecture decisionsanti-deception: sycophancy pressure, hallucination risk, manipulation pressure, integrity-under-loadmemory: perception sharpening, conversation-state drift detection, cross-turn pattern recognition

-Each tool takes one argument (query, a 1-2 sentence framing of what you need the harness for) and returns a structured cognitive scaffold (failure pattern to avoid, procedure, suppression vectors, falsification test).
-The calling LLM absorbs the scaffold internally before responding.
-The user sees the improved answer, not the scaffold.
+Each tool takes one argument (query, a 1-2 sentence framing of what you need the harness for) and returns the cognitive operation as text: a procedure, a reasoning topology, a cognitive payload, a verification check, the failure pattern to refuse, and the correct-shape example.
+The calling LLM absorbs it internally before responding.
+The user sees the improved answer, not the operation.

-The MCP server is a thin wrapper over the same Logic API the rest of these docs describe.
-Same harnesses, same scaffolds, same response format.
-Different delivery channel — for clients that speak MCP.
+The MCP server is a thin wrapper over the same harness API the rest of these docs describe.
+Both the stdio server and the hosted endpoint proxy to POST https://api.ejentum.com/harness/.
+Same operations, same response format.
+Different delivery channel, for clients that speak MCP.

 Prerequisites

 - An MCP-compatible client.
-Claude Desktop, Cursor, Windsurf, Claude Code (CLI), n8n's MCP Client node (recent n8n with MCP support), Cline, Continue, or any custom Python/TS agent built on the MCP SDK.
+Claude Desktop, Cursor, Windsurf, Cline, Continue, Zed, Claude Code (CLI), n8n's MCP Client node, or any custom Python/TS agent built on the MCP SDK.

-- Node.js 18+ (only required for manual install; one-click install via Smithery handles this for you).
+- Node.js 18+ (only required for stdio install; the hosted HTTPS endpoint skips this entirely).

 Claude Desktop